Last Updated on February 8, 2026

 My 13 year old in the Natural History Museum.

 Right next door to the science museum is the National History Museum.
 It’s huge and there are many exhibits.
 The life-sized dinosaurs are the most popular attraction for many families.
-As a family, we probably enjoyed the volcano and earthquake section the most.
+As a family, we enjoyed the volcano and earthquake section the most.
 My 13 year old particularly enjoyed the earthquake simulator.
 The human evolution section is also very interesting.

 Victoria and Albert Museum